dfieschko/RP1210/.github/pull_request_template.md

 - Changes that aren't enhancements or bugfixes go here!

 ## ✔️ Closed Issues
-Put the issues you closed here!
+Put the issues this PR will close here!

 ## 👀 Checklist
 - [ ] Did you test your changes?